oldremez/lido-on-terra-cli/README.md

 for it.

 To unbond your tokens you need to send them to the Hub and specify which action you wish to do with them (unbond or convert).

 To unbond stLUNAC use the following command:

 ```
 terrad tx wasm execute \
     terra1yg3j2s986nyp5z7r2lvt0hx3r0lnd7kwvwwtsc \
-    '{"send": {"amount": "1","contract": "terra1mtwph2juhj0rvjz7dy92gvl6xvukaxu8rfv8ts","msg": "eyJ1bmJvbmQiOnt9fQ=="}}' \
+    '{"send": {"amount": "AMOUNT_OF_USTLUNA_TO_UNBOND","contract": "terra1mtwph2juhj0rvjz7dy92gvl6xvukaxu8rfv8ts","msg": "eyJ1bmJvbmQiOnt9fQ=="}}' \
-    [] \
+    0uluna \
     --from=YOUR_TERRA_ADDRESS_HERE \
     --node="http://public-node.terra.dev:26657" \
     --chain-id=columbus-5 \